littensy/charm/README.md

 #### Returns

-`sync.server` returns a server sync object.
+`server` returns a server sync object.
 The sync object has the following methods:

-- `server.connect(callback)` registers a callback to send state updates to clients.
+- `syncer.connect(callback)` registers a callback to send state updates to clients.
 The callback will receive the player and the payload to send, and should send the payload to the client.
 The payload should not be mutated, so changes should be applied to a copy of the payload.

-- `server.hydrate(player)` sends the initial state to a player.
+- `syncer.hydrate(player)` sends the initial state to a player.
 This calls the function passed to `connect` with a payload containing the initial state.

 #### Caveats